morinim/ultra/README.md

 This framework will be a major breakthrough but at the moment is far from being production ready.

 It's made available for people / companies:
-- already using [Vita][vita] to be able to experience the new framework;
+- already using [Vita][vita] to be able to experience the new library;
-- who would like to sponsor this project.
+- who would like to sponsor the project.

 ## Overview ##